-Students are required to have an I.D. card, since they provide access to our buildings and are necessary for utilizing various library resources, including several databases.
-Please request an I.D. through Andrea Jones (ajones@hartsem.edu) via email to send in an appropriate digital photo, or to have a digital photo taken, if necessary.
+Students are required to have an I.D. card, since they provide access to our buildings and are needed for checking out library materials.
+Please request an I.D. by sending an email to studentids@hartfordinternational.edu with an appropriate digital photo, or to have a digital photo taken, if necessary.
 I.D.s will be generated and distributed when they are completed.
 I.D.s are printed at the beginning of each semester and weekly thereafter.